jjmaestro/bazel_repo_utils/docs/lib/index.md

   be expanded to a `dict` of `version`s mapped to empty `version` contexts.
 - `sources` (`dict[source, source_context]`): maps `source` names to [URL
   `source` context]s.
+- `metadata` (`dict[any, any]`): free-form "metadata map", useful to add information about the archive that we want to have available in the repo (e.g. requirements, version compatibility, external dependencies, etc).

 The index JSON object is parsed, validated and converted to an `index` `struct` with the following properties: